-Competent Persons Statement - Exploration:
+Competent Persons Statement:

-The information in this report that relates to exploration targets and exploration results is based on information compiled by Ian Bamborough, a Competent Person who is a Member of The Australian Institute of Geoscientists.
+The information in this report that relates to exploration results is based on information compiled and/or reviewed by Ian Bamborough, a Competent Person who is a Member of The Australian Institute of Geoscientists.
 Ian Bamborough is a fulltime employee and Director of the Company, in addition to being a shareholder in the Company.
 Ian Bamborough has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 Ian Bamborough consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.

-a This document contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements, Quarterly Reports and Prospectus - as published on the Company's website.
-Saturn Metals Limited confirms that it is not aware of any new information or data that materially affects the information on results noted.
-Announcement dates referred to include but are not limited to: 27/01/2022, 28/01/2022, 31/03/2022, 26/04/2022, 19/05/2022, 16/06/2022.
+This document contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements, Quarterly Reports and Prospectus - as published on the Company's website.
+Saturn Metals Limited confirms that it is not aware of any new information or data that materially affects the information or results noted.